Audio Transformers: Conclusion Future Work

 \section{Conclusion \& Future Work}

-We have shown here how a Transformer architecture without using any convolutional filters can be adapted for large scale audio understanding.
-This work shows considerable promise, as it has outperformed other convolutional architectures based bench-marks by a significant margin.
-We show our model can learn a time frequency front end that is adaptable to the particular problem of interest in this case, large scale audio understanding.
+We have shown here how a Transformer architecture without the use of convolutional filters can be adapted for large scale audio understanding.
+The work is promising, outperforming other convolutional architectures by a significant margin.
+We show our model can learn a time frequency front end that is adaptable to the particular problem of interest, in this case, large scale audio understanding.
 There are several possible research directions ahead.
 With the advancements in Transformer architectures such as switch transformers \cite{fedus_zoph_shazeer_2021}, and sparse transformers \cite{child2019generating}, these results would further improve.
 Additionally, with the success of unsupervised representation learning architectures for audio \cite{verma2020framework}, it will be interesting to do large scale pre-training for making robust audio representations.
-It will be also be useful to explore a wider search over hyper-parameters to increase the reported precision scores.
+It will be also be useful to explore a wider search over hyper-parameters to increase the reported precision scores, which most likely will go up even further.

 \end{sloppy}